Joannechiao18/OS/README.md

 https://acrobat.adobe.com/link/track?uri=urn:aaid:scds:US:a8eba0d4-01c8-3eae-838f-f19c193be865

 ## Note
 The complete codres for the four projects are currently removed as requested by the professor due to future class use.
-Please contact me to view the complete codes!
+Please contact [Me](mailto:joannechiao18@gmail.com?subject=Hello%20Ileri,%20From%20Github) to view the complete codes!
 Thanks.